j-ew-s/SOLID/README.md

 Let's see some comde.

-At SOLID solution, open the first Console Application project.
+At SOLID solution, open the SOLID.SRP Console Application project.
 You can notice that there is a Entity folder and a Person class.
 This class (Person) knows how to create it's self and verify if it's valid.
 Looking deep at IsValid method, you can see that Person class do not know how to validate a email, so it calls a EmailService class, that can handle it!
 EmailService class knows how to validate a email and also knows how to send too!
 Well, it's all about email.
 Going back to Person class, the same thing will happen to Phone, Person can not tell the application if a phone number is a valid number, so it calls PhoneService class, that should know how to handle it(I know, its not implemented).